elbayadm/attn2d/README.md

 This is a fork of Fairseq(-py) with implementations of the following models:

-## Pervasive Attention - 2D Convolutional Neural Networks for Sequence-to-Sequence Prediction (Elbayad et al., 2018, Elbayad et al. 2020)
+## Pervasive Attention - 2D Convolutional Neural Networks for Sequence-to-Sequence Prediction

 An NMT models with two-dimensional convolutions to jointly encode the source and the target sequences.